leandrosilva/cameron/README.markdown

 ## cameron

-That is a **work in progress** for **Cameron Workflow Engine** which aims to be a web-based process engine able to handle multiple concurrent HTTP requests asking to run pre-defined [but in the same time dynamic] processes, enqueue them and run them in parallel, as fast as possible.
+This is a **work in progress** for **Cameron Workflow Engine** whose aim is to be a web-based process engine able to handle multiple concurrent HTTP requests asking for running pre-defined [but in the same time dynamic] processes, enqueue these requests, and run these jobs in parallel as soon as possible.

 By web-based I mean: